Platform One Party Bus Onboarding Process

 Mission DevOps Action: Deploy to IL2/IL4/IL5 Environment

-Action | Assigned |
+| Action | Assigned |

-Verify which staging and production impact levels the team has paid for and which projects are approved to deploy on their CtF letter and funding documentation. | MDO PM |
+| Verify which staging and production ILs the team has paid for and which projects are approved to deploy on their CtF letter and funding documentation. | MDO PM |

-Attach signed CtF letter to Epic. | MDO PM |
+| Attach signed CtF letter to Epic. | MDO PM |

-Verify Cyber/CtF story is linked to Epic. | MDO PM |
+| Verify Cyber/CtF story is linked to Epic. | MDO PM |

-Create a Production Deploy story, link to the Epic and place in Selected for Development status. | MDO PM |
+| Create a Production Deploy story, link to the Epic and place in Selected for Development status. | MDO PM |

-Place the Production Deployment Epic in Prod - Deploy Queued status. | MDO PM |
+| Place the Production Deployment Epic in Prod - Deploy Queued status. | MDO PM |

-Set a due date to start the Production deploy no later than 1 week from request. | MDO PM |
+| Set a due date to start the production deploy no later than 1 week from request. | MDO PM |

-Verify the staging deploy has allow_failures = false for ALL stages. | MDO DevOps |
+| Verify the staging deploy has allow_failures = false for ALL stages. | MDO DevOps |

-Execute the pipeline and verify all stages are passed and GREEN. | MDO DevOps |
+| Execute the pipeline and verify all stages are passed and GREEN. | MDO DevOps |

-Open a ticket with comments for each SCA finding . | Product Team |
+| Open a ticket with comments for each SCA finding . | Product Team |

-Cleans up all old pipeline-products branches and merges into master. | MDO DevOps |
+| Clean up all old pipeline-products branches and merge into default. | MDO DevOps |

-Prepares the production folder structure. | MDO DevOps |
+| Prepare the production folder structure. | MDO DevOps |

-Notifies Product Team through Epic that the production deploy is complete and provides a link to the Pipeline Basics article for reference. | MDO DevOps |
+| Notify the product team through Epic that the production deploy is complete and provides a link to the Pipeline Basics article for reference. | MDO DevOps |

 Mission DevOps Action: Deploy to a Classified Environment

-Action | Assigned |
+| Action | Assigned |

-Place the Epic in CtF - Completed Status. | Cyber Team |
+| Place the Epic in CtF - Completed Status. | CAT |

-Link the signed CtF letter to the Epic. | Cyber Team |
+| Link the signed CtF letter to the Epic. | CAT |

-Open a Production Deploy Request Ticket once the CtF is complete. | Product Team |
+| Open a Production Deploy Request Ticket once the CtF is complete. | Product Team |

-Engage the Classified Ops team to request verification of funding. | Product Team |
+| Engage the CO Team to request verification of funding. | Product Team |

-Verify the CtF was approved and which impact levels were approved for deployment. | MDO PM & DevOps |
+| Verify the CtF was approved and which ILs were approved for deployment. | MDO PM & DevOps |

-Verify ALL stages in the staging deploy has allow_failures = false and all stages pass with GREEN. | MDO PM & DevOps |
+| Verify ALL stages in the staging deploy has allow_failures = false and all stages pass with GREEN. | MDO PM & DevOps |

-Cleans up all old pipeline-products branches and merges into master NOTE: Once the team branch is merged into master, all exceptions will have to be approved through an MR. | MDO DevOps |
+| Clean up all old pipeline-products branches and merges into default NOTE: Once the team branch is merged into default, all exceptions will have to be approved through a merge request. | MDO DevOps |

-Prepare the SIPR or JWICS production folder structure(s). | MDO DevOps |
+| Prepare the SIPR or AFSCI production folder structure(s). | MDO DevOps |

-Notifies the Classified Ops team through the CO story that the Production Deployment structure is ready. | MDO DevOps |
+| Notify the CO Team through the CO story that the Production Deployment structure is ready. | MDO DevOps |

-Assign the COT Epic to the Classified Ops PM upon completion of the Production Deployment structure. | MDO DevOps |
+| Assign the COT Epic to the CO PM upon completion of the Production Deployment structure. | MDO DevOps |

-Engages the Classified Ops team to verify funding on the ODIN environment. | Product Team |
+| Engage the CO Team to verify funding on the ODIN environment. | Product Team |

-Continues engagement with the Classified Ops team during the IL6 deployment. | Product Team |
+| Continue engagement with the CO Team during the IL6 deployment. | Product Team |

 Onboarding a New Team Member or Customer